anderson-aristotle/js-reference-types/README.md

 ## Demo: Reference Types

-The following is true for all reference types In JavaScript:
- `refVar instanceof Object === true`.

-These three reference type are ubiquitous in JavaScript.
+Javascript has three different reference types:

 - Plain Object
 - Array
 - Function

+All JavaScript reference types are technically objects, which can be represented in JavaScript like:
+ `someRefVar instanceof Object === true`.

-The first two are used as collections.
-The last is encapsulated executable code.
+`Object` and `Array` are used to hold collections.
+A `Function` holds encapsulated executable code.
 All three can be created using reference type literals.

-The following shows the simplest examples of these types created with literal
+The following shows the simplest examples of these types created with literal syntax:
-syntax:

 ```js
 let list